 Options when downloading data in our R package

 read_dataset() is the function that downloads our data in our R package.
-You can find the following documentation by running ?read_dataset in R.
+You can find the following documentation by running ?read_dataset in R. Please see our blog post on the functionality.

 read_dataset {econdatar}R Documentation